MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 ![Automatic Panel](/images/tutorials/basicmechanics/GUI_10.png "Automatic Panel")

 To add and edit a panel, open the context menu and select {{< menuitem "Related Files" "Filter.script" >}}.
-The text-editor {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch26.html" "MATE">}} opens.
+The text editor {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch26.html" "MATE">}} opens.
 You can see the file *Filter.script*, which you can edit to define a custom User Interface for the Module.

 ![Module script file](/images/tutorials/basicmechanics/GUI_11.png "Module script file")